 Permission to allow the Office of Career Services and Cooperative Education to release a copy of my resume and/or unofficial academic transcript to appropriate employers who desire candidates that meet my qualifications and background.

-To regularly check co-op job postings and on-campus interviews listed in Handshake
+To regularly check co-op job postings and on-campus interviews listed in Career Connect

 To give serious consideration to all appropriate co-op opportunities when offered by employers, even though the position may not be my first choice for either type of work or geographic location of the assignment.